BrennerDesign/egofishinggear/_products/ego-fishing-tools/measuring-board-34in.md

 ---
-name: EGO Measuring Board—36in
+name: EGO Measuring Board—34in
-subheading: Accurate 1/16" Increments
+subheading: Accurate 1/16 inch Increments
 order_number: 9
 display_product: true
 description: >-
-  The EGO 36" aluminum measuring board is designed to provide a quick accurate measurement.
+  The EGO 34" aluminum measuring board is designed to provide a quick accurate measurement.
 It's made of 3/16" anodized-aluminum and is laser etched for longevity and durability.
 categories: